tidepool-org/data-model/device-data/types/basal/temp.md

 - the suppressed [`rate`](./scheduled.md#rate) if relevant and available

 In particular, note that *no time-related fields such as `time`, `deviceTime`, or `duration` are expected to appear on a `suppressed` embedded basal rate event*.
 By definition, any values for time-related fields are identical to the parent `temp` basal object, and so it is redundant to include them.

+Properly tracking the `suppressed` basal information for a `temp` basal that crosses one or more basal schedule boundaries is a complex topic that requires [a longer explanation](./suppressed.md).

 <!-- end editable commentary on suppressed -->